 I would regularly work twelve-hour days (half of it off the clock) if I had the energy!
 I know very few teachers who only average forty-hour work weeks.
-We come in early, stay late, or bring our paperwork home.
+We come in early, stay late, and bring our paperwork home.
 I teach because I love it, not for what looks like shorter hours.

-I primarily use existing software in my lessons.
-When I develop my own curricula, it is based on pre-existing tools such as InteliTools Classroom Suite (no longer available, but it still runs on my lab’s computers).
-I creatd my own activities and modify activities I collect from various Web and other sources to meet the needs of my students.
-Classroom Suite has a unit builder function I use to create units that include my own and collected activities.
-Over the years, I have used a variety of software, but I rely most on Classroom Suite for students who are more severely disabled, because I can create and modify activities that address those students’ significant educational needs.
-Many of the students with severe disabilities are also able to use Unique Learning (https://www.n2y.com/products/unique/).
-The students who are comfortable using a computer and are more advanced academically use Imagine Learning (http://www.imaginelearning.com).
+I primarily used existing software in my lessons.
+When I developed my own curricula, it was based on pre-existing tools such as InteliTools Classroom Suite (no longer available, but it still ran on my lab’s computers).
+I creatd my own activities and modify activities I collected from various web and other sources to meet the needs of my students.
+Classroom Suite had a unit builder function I used to create units that included my own and collected activities.
+Over the years, I used a variety of software, but I relied primarily on Classroom Suite for students who have more severe disabilities because I could create and modify activities that address those students’ significant educational needs.
+Many of the students were also able to use Unique Learning (https://www.n2y.com/products/unique/).
+The students who were comfortable using a computer and were more advanced academically used Imagine Learning (http://www.imaginelearning.com).